 Check out: How to Take Control of Your Personal Time as a Consultant

 While traditional employees can set their out-of-office email, pack up, and hit the road, taking time off as an independent requires a bit more communication.
 Be sure to set expectations with clients well ahead of planned vacation time.

 Let them know what they can expect—will you be completely off the grid, or check email every so often?
 If an urgent situation comes up, how can they get in touch with you?

 Once you’re on vacation, be consistent and stick to what you say.
 If you start deviating from your plan by responding daily to emails or answering phone calls, clients will expect similar time and attention the next time you’re away.

-If you work with sub-contractors or manage employees, make sure roles and tasks are clearly defined.
-In the day or two before you leave, check in with your clients again as a reminder, and see if they have any last minute questions or requests.
+If you work with other contractors or manage employees, make sure roles and tasks are clearly defined.
+In the day or two before you leave, check in with your clients again as a reminder, and see if they have any last-minute questions or requests.

 While it’s a good communication practice to set ground rules for your clients, setting them for yourself can be equally important.
 Decide ahead of time how connected you want to be, and think about what is truly feasible and ideal for you.

 If you’re comfortable going completely off the grid, great!
 Be sure to turn off business-related notifications on your phone and laptop so you aren’t tempted to work while you’re away.
 On the other hand, if you know that avoiding work at all costs will make you stressed and worried, set aside specific blocks of time to check your business email or voicemail—perhaps it’s a few minutes each morning, or a half hour twice a week in the evenings.
 Rather than responding to emails right away, write your response, save it as a draft, and send it when you return.
 That way you can get your thoughts and ideas down without having to start a full conversation.